nyanzoo/phylactery/docs/wip.md

 To limit the memory usage we can have metadata folder that is broken down by first byte into 256 files.
 This would allow for relatively quick lookups.
 Realistically the metadata should be random enough for a uniform distribution and we should be able to use just a single file for each of the metadata files.
 We can also probably sort the metadata file by key to make lookups faster.

-we will change the dequeue to work by using a dequeue underneath VecDequeue and then we can have a setup that looks like this:
+we will change the deque to work by using a deque underneath VecDeque and then we can have a setup that looks like this:

 ```
 pub struct Mapping {